What is Cannabis sativa?

 Lush Cannabis sativa plant on a green farm.

-The flowers are small and develop in clusters along the stem.
-They are known for a pungent aroma and contain varying levels of cannabinoids.
-The structure of Cannabis sativa is well-suited for cultivation in warmer climates where the growing season is extended.
+The flowers of Cannabis sativa are small and grow in clusters along the stem.
+They are known for their strong aroma and contain varying levels of cannabinoids.
+Thanks to its structure, the plant is well suited to cultivation in warmer climates with long growing seasons.

-The plant produces numerous buds, which are collected for their cannabinoid content.
-These buds tend to be less dense but larger and more numerous than those of other species.
+The plant develops many buds, collected for their cannabinoid content.
+These buds are typically less dense but larger and more abundant than those of other cannabis types.

 Order and enjoy up to 30% off your CBD oil purchase